Haikal02-alt/Trinity-Linux/README.md

-Unlike Triaxis Which Is Ubuntu LTS Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Only Have Default Desktop Environment Kde And Gnome
+Unlike Triaxis Which Is Ubuntu LTS Based Trinity Is A Fedora Based Distro Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Only Have Default Desktop Environment Kde Plasma